 Nanny is a State

-"The Good Nanny" feels like it was written by someone well versed in TV movies and what audiences expect from the usual collection of plots as in how the usual stories tend to lead.
-As such during the set-up to "The Good Nanny" we have a few peculiar things going on as Summer not only has visions but has trouble with getting pregnant, Travis and Lily don't see like typical parents and certainly don't seem to caring about Sophie and of course Sophie is a little creepy with her talking to imaginary friends whilst also telling Summer things about Travis and Lily.
+"The Good Nanny" feels like it was written by someone well versed in TV movies and what audiences expect from the usual collection of plots as in how the usual stories tend to play out.
+As such during the set-up to "The Good Nanny" we have a few peculiar things going on as Summer not only has visions but has trouble with becoming pregnant, Travis and Lily don't see like typical parents and certainly don't seem to care about Sophie and of course Sophie is a little creepy with her talking to imaginary friends whilst also telling Summer strange things about Travis and Lily.
 It basically sets up a few possibilities for where this movie could go and in doing so allows fans of this sort of movie to jump to some conclusions although with Briana Evigan being the nice character in this movie you kind of push one possible narrative to the side.

 What this all boils down to is that "The Good Nanny" is one of a few recent Lifetime movies which are a cut above the norm thanks to the combination of stronger than normal acting and a storyline which doesn't serve up everything on a plate whilst also having various possibilities for where it is going to go.